ElinaLastovska/StudentApp/README.md

   "tutorSurname": "string"
 }
 ```
-And it will save to H2 tutor object ->
+And it will save to the H2 tutor object ->
 ```
 {
   "tutorId": 0,